myatthiri98/tdd-practice/Practice/Day_11/Problem_11/README.md

-# Day 9 - Problem 9: Valid Sudoku
+# Day 11 - Problem 11: Valid Palindrome

 ## Problem Description

-You are given a a 9 x 9 Sudoku board board.
-A Sudoku board is valid if the following rules are followed:

-Each row must contain the digits 1-9 without duplicates.
-Each column must contain the digits 1-9 without duplicates.
-Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without duplicates.
-Return true if the Sudoku board is valid, otherwise return false
+Given a string s, return true if it is a palindrome, otherwise return false.

-Note: A board does not need to be full or be solvable to be valid.

-## Time & Space Complexity

-- Time Complexity: O(1)
-- Space Complexity: O(1)
+A palindrome is a string that reads the same forward and backward.
+It is also case-insensitive and ignores all non-alphanumeric characters.